chunyang-wen/chunyang-wen.github.io/_posts/2026/2026-06-05-trading-basics.md

 *   **Commissions & Fees:** While many brokers offer "zero commission" stock trading, options contracts usually still carry fees per contract.
 *   **Spread Cost:** As mentioned in Market Mechanics, crossing the bid-ask spread constantly will drain your account.
-*   **Taxes:** If you hold an asset for less than a year in the US, profits are taxed as **Short-Term Capital Gains**, which are much higher than Long-Term rates.
+*   **Taxes:** If you hold an asset for less than a year in the US, profits are usually taxed as **Short-Term Capital Gains**, which are often higher than Long-Term Capital Gains rates.
+Exact treatment depends on your income, account type, asset, and jurisdiction.
 *   **The Trap:** Frequent day trading can lose money even when your market thesis is directionally right, simply due to the accumulation of spreads, fees, and short-term taxes (death by a thousand cuts).

 ## Conclusion